msjackiebrown/cloudshelf-online-bookstore/docs/architecture/phase1-basic-setup/README.md

 2. **⏱️ Time allocation**

-   - Block 3-5 hours for complete setup
+   - Block 4-6 hours for complete hybrid setup
    - Can be done in stages over multiple sessions
    - Each guide builds on the previous